WFU-HPC/OOD-ClassProfiles/README.md

 <img src="images/portal-ood101.png" alt="PHY262 Class Portal" width="640"/>
 </p>

 Want to deliver more customized portals tailored for classes, departments, and research groups?
 Open OnDemand makes it easy using Profiles!

-In particular, [host-based profiles](https://osc.github.io/ood-documentation/latest/customizations.html#automatic-profile-selection) enable you to serve specific content for different domains.
+[Host-based profiles](https://osc.github.io/ood-documentation/latest/customizations.html#automatic-profile-selection) enable you to serve specific content for different domains.
 For example, you could have `bio254.school.edu`, `econ.school.edu`, and `feynmanlab.school.edu` each with their own OOD dashboard, all on the same OOD instance!

 In this example, will be creating a portal for a (sadly) fictional OOD101 class.